C Container Collection (CCC)

 Deallocate the container.

-CCC_Result CCC_array_tree_map_clear (CCC_Array_tree_map *map, CCC_Type_destructor *destroy)
+CCC_Result CCC_array_tree_map_clear (CCC_Array_tree_map *map, CCC_Destructor const *destructor)

 Frees all slots in the map for use without affecting capacity.

-CCC_Result CCC_array_tree_map_clear_and_free (CCC_Array_tree_map *map, CCC_Type_destructor *destroy)
+CCC_Result CCC_array_tree_map_clear_and_free (CCC_Array_tree_map *map, CCC_Destructor const *destructor, CCC_Allocator const *allocator)

 Frees all slots in the map and frees the underlying buffer.